MauraSlavin/HouseholdFinances/README.md

 13. Ability to assign values by month for each category in the budget
 15. See year-to-date budget vs. actual by month
 16. Ability to order accounts on home page (click on icon and drag?), and save ordering
+17. Track spending
+18. For joint owners, see who owns how much of the given account

 # SQL database